Last updated on May 23rd, 2020

 This horchata uses cinnamon to flavor the rice milk.
-I really like how it taste.
+I really like how it tastes.
 Mild, creamy and refreshing too if you put some ice in it.
 Not to mention how easy it is to prepare cinnamon horchata.
 This can be turned into warm beverage during the cold months too.
 So, basically it’s good for any season if you ask me.

 - 1 tsp ground cinnamon

-- Boil the long-grain rice following the instructions in the package, then drain and run under cold water so it cools down quickly.
-Pop it into ablender with the milk, ground cinnamon, and sugar.
-Whiz until smooth, then taste and add a bit more sugar, until it's sweet enough for you.
+- Pop it into a blender with the milk, ground cinnamon, and sugar.
+Whiz until smooth, then taste and add a bit more sugar if you want it sweeter.
 You may need to do this in 2 batches if your blender isn't big enough

 - Strain this mixture into a jug with a load of ice (if you want it cold) and discard any rice left behind or if you don't want to waste any rice, I usually mix it with some oats when I cook my oatmeal for breakfast (just some idea).
 Garnish with cinnamon sticks.
 Sprinkle over a little more ground cinnamon and serve